xapian/xapian-gsoc-proposal/proposal.rst

 I also wanted to implement the "sum","cosine","max" and "fourth" normalization described by SMART for 3rd parameter.But unlike those I have chosen to implement ,these require the visibility of the weights of other terms.Since the other term weight are internal to the scheme ,these stats can't be directly fed to our Weighting scheme.So these can't be implemented in our current weighting framework AFAICS.

-Another approach to add support in xapian-evaluation was to simply add code without using Weight::create().That would not be useful as the information of separate weighting schemes and parameters can be avoided.
+Another approach to add support in xapian-evaluation was to simply add code without using Weight::create().That would not be useful as the the step of providing information of separate weighting schemes and parameters can be avoided.

 **Please note any uncertainties or aspects which depend on further research or investigation.**